chrismcmath/hexo_personal_site/source/_posts/Shanghai.md

 The design of the game came together very quickly, starting from the idea of espionage and the flow of information through a secretive system.
 It was great fun inserting themed assets; the ticker tape, the Bund, and the 1940s search lights.
 Daniel Arnold-Mist made a last minute cameo providing the sepia map and some great art suggestions.

-The game proved to be engaging, and we've experiemented with prototypes since for a possible follow up.
-The issue of diversion of focus in the game (with attention conintually flipping from the map to the ticker tape to the embassy stats) was easy to fix; trying to distill multiple interacting mechanics down to something simpler but just as emergent less so.
+The game proved to be engaging, and we've experimented with prototypes since for a possible follow up.
+The issue of diversion of focus in the game (with attention continually flipping from the map to the ticker tape to the embassy stats) was easy to fix; trying to distill multiple interacting mechanics down to something simpler but just as emergent less so.